 Airbnb Adirondacks cabin.
 Photo: Cabin owner

 Snuggle up by the fire with your significant other after a day of skiing, snowshoeing, ice skating, bobsledding (yes!) or other outdoor winter fun.
 Whether you venture to Lake Placid, Lake George, North Creek or places in between, the Adirondack Mountains offer countless outdoor recreation opportunities.
 Get cozy and adventurous with a cabin rental, giving you privacy and a chance to live like the locals.
 Try Airbnb to start your search.
-For something more traditionally luxurious and full service in the heart of the Adirondacks, Lake Placid: look into the luxurious Whiteface Lodge located within Adirondack Park (also with special packages available), Mirror Lake Inn Resort & Spa (special spa and romantic getaway packages available when you book directly), High Peaks Resort with a number of special packages, Lake Placid Lodge with special romance offers; Saranac Lake: romantic, rustically elegant The Point, where cross-country skis and snowshoes are provided for guests to venture down snow-covered paths and skating, curling and ice-fishing on the frozen lake area provide winter joy; and Lake George: check out the Valentine’s package being offered at grand dame The Sagamore.
+For something more traditionally luxurious and full service in the heart of the Adirondacks, Lake Placid: look into Whiteface Lodge located within Adirondack Park (also with special packages available), Mirror Lake Inn Resort & Spa (special spa and romantic getaway packages available when you book directly), High Peaks Resort with a number of special packages, and Lake Placid Lodge with special romance offers; Saranac Lake: romantic, rustically elegant The Point, where cross-country skis and snowshoes are provided for guests to venture down snow-covered paths and skating, curling and ice-fishing on the frozen lake area provide winter joy; and Lake George: check out the Valentine’s package being offered at grand dame The Sagamore.

 Setting the mood: Commemorate the moment with a Garnet and Adirondack Chair charm necklace, made with pride in the Adirondacks featuring a New York State-mined garnet (red for Valentine’s and the official gemstone of New York).
 Capture the forest essence with a Hand-poured Balsam Cedar Candle.